 Getting Going covers more detail on the map, shows how to use a compass, simple route choices, how to use features other than paths as handrails, and when to cut corners.

 Getting Confident gives tips on techniques that help build more confidence in navigational decisions.
 These include learning to take a sure route into a checkpoint, finding a safety net if you overshoot and using control descriptions to visualise the checkpoint.

 Getting Faster demonstrates where to plan ahead, where to speed up and slow down and gives some tips on reading the map on the run.

 Thank-you to Manchester and District Orienteering Club and GMOA for creating this fantastic resource

+You can now listen to over 30 episodes of our podcast, The Run In.
 It’s made with club orienteers in mind, and gives you a fun and chatty insight into the experiences of orienteers from the UK and beyond.

 As a member of the GB team, Will brings his international experience, and as a journalist and commentator, Katherine gets to the heart of the guest’s story.